jupyter-book/jupyter-book/docs/publish/gh-pages.md

 # GitHub Pages and Actions

 Once your Book is on GitHub, you can easily host it as a [GitHub Pages](https://docs.github.com/en/pages/quickstart) website.
 This is a service where GitHub hosts your static files as if they were a standalone website.
+Note [there are a multiple kinds of GitHub Pages sites](https://docs.github.com/en/pages/getting-started-with-github-pages/what-is-github-pages#types-of-github-pages-sites).
 The quickest way to get started with Jupyter Book on GitHub Pages is to use GitHub Actions to deploy the built HTML files.

 [GitHub Actions](https://docs.github.com/en/actions) is a tool that allows you to automate things on GitHub.
 It is used for a variety of things, such as testing, publishing packages and continuous integration.